benjymous/annotations/sandman/sandman.48.md

 - #### Panel 4

-  A word balloon was missing in the early editions.
+  > [oops] A word balloon was missing in the early editions.
 Dream says _"How did you know we were coming?"_

 ### Page 10